 Stay out from beneath the motorhome while it is suspended by the towing assembly.
 Do not allow passengers to occupy a towed vehicle.
 Death or serious injury can result.

 WHEEL MOUNTING NUTS (LUG NUTS)

 The mounting bolts and nuts for the standard steel wheels are designed specifically for the type of wheel.
-See the following information and photos.

 Steel Wheels